-4. Empirical Results

-In this section, we present the empirical results of testing for the presence of unit roots in the money velocities of a sample of major industrial countries, using the methodology discussed in the preceding section.
-In addition to Canada, Japan, UK, and US, which are not members of the European Monetary System (EMS), we also use the aggregate data for the entire EMS membership.
+This section presents the empirical results of testing for the presence of unit roots in the money velocities of a sample of major industrial countries, using the methodology discussed in the preceding section.
+In addition to Canada, Japan, UK, and US, which are not members of the European Monetary System (EMS), this research aggregates data for the entire EMS membership.
 The data, which are taken from the OECD files of the RATS package, are quarterly, expressed in the logarithms of real terms, seasonally adjusted, detrended, and cover the 1987:01-2009:02 period.
-In addition, we use total industrial production as a proxy for national output (the GDP data for EMS are available only after 1995) and use both the narrow and broad definitions of money in calculating the velocities.
+In addition, total industrial production is used as a proxy for national output (the GDP data for EMS are available only after 1995) as well as both the narrow and broad definitions of money in calculating the velocities.

 As a first step in the analysis of the time series properties of the velocities in the sample, this section conducts the standard Dickey-Fuller unit root tests of these velocities against the alternative hypotheses that they are stationary around linear trends.
 As is well known, the implementation of the Dickey-Fuller test requires the whitening of the error terms associated with the auxiliary equations of these tests by adding an appropriate number of lags of the first differences of the underlying variables to these equations.
 To establish the appropriate lag length for each of the sample countries, the Akaike information criterion (Akaike, 1973) is used.
 The Dickey-Fuller unit root test results are given in Table 1.
 As seen from the table, the null of a unit root cannot be rejected for any of the sample countries, indicating no trend-reversion for their narrow or broad velocities.
 This finding is in clear agreement with the assertion that money velocities in major industrial countries are essentially unpredictable and follow random walks due to the instability of the demand for money in these countries.
 Under these conditions, it is also clear that any monetary policy which relies on a stable growth in the supply of money will be doomed to failure, as the constant imbalances between the demand and supply of money will inevitably result in an erratic behavior of nominal income.

-Table 1

-Unit Root Test Results

-Country Lags Narrow Velocity Lags Broad Velocity

-Canada 12 21.53 12 3.14

-EMS 12 -0.24 12 -0.56

-Japan 12 -2.81 12 -2.68

-UK 12 -1.80 12 0.25

-US 12 1.98 12 0.22

-(Dickey and Fuller, 1979)

-Indicates significant at the 5 percent level.